Command master chief petty officer: United States Coast Guard

 Like the U.S. Navy, the United States Coast Guard also utilizes the title and designation of command master chief.
 These individuals are also informally referred to as "gold badge" due to the insignia they wear.
 Command master chiefs can be so designated either by the Commandant of the Coast Guard or the Master Chief Petty Officer of the Coast Guard.
 One commandant-designated CMC is located at each area, each district, both maintenance and logistics commands, headquarters, the Coast Guard Academy, and the Deployable Operations Group.
 One commandant-designated reserve command master chief is located at each area, each district, both maintenance and logistics commands.
 One Master Chief Petty Officer of the Coast Guard-designated CMC is located at each training center, Coast Guard recruiting command, and the Personnel Service Center.

 Insignia

-The rate insignia of a command master chief petty officer consists of two silver stars, one perched eagle, one silver shield taking the place of rating insignia, and one rocker above three chevrons.
+The Gold Badge CMC rate insignia based on the Master Chief Petty Officer rate insignia and consists of two silver stars, one perched eagle, one silver shield taking the place of rating insignia, and one rocker above three chevrons.
+The Area level Gold Badge CMC rate insignia have two gold stars and one gold shield instead of silver stars and silver shield.
+Silver Badge CMC not have special rate insignia.